shweshi/OpenGraph/README.md

         'OpenGraph' => shweshi\OpenGraph\Facades\OpenGraphFacade::class
     ),
     ```

+If you do run the package on Laravel 5.5+, package auto-discovery takes care of the magic of adding the service provider.

 ## Requirements
 - You need to install the [DOM](http://www.php.net/en/dom) extension.

 ## How to use

 - After following the above steps,

     ```
+    use OpenGraph;

     $data = OpenGraph::fetch("https://unsplash.com/");

     print_r($data);
     ```

+# Happy coding!